omics-datascience/BioAPI/DEPLOYING.md

         - `deploy.resources.limits.memory`: By default, 6GB of memory is allocated for MongoDB.
 Modify this value if you need it.
     - BioAPI Server:
         - `MONGO_USER` and `MONGO_PASSWORD`: These variables are the username and password for BioAPI to access MongoDB.
 These credentials must be the same ones that were set for the MongoDB server.
-        - `DEBUG`: By default, use 'false' value.
-If you change this value to 'true', then Bioapi will be use the configuration for database connection and ports for the API that you set in `config.txt` file.
+        - `DEBUG`: By default, use `false` value.
+If you change this value to `true`, then Bioapi will be use the configuration for database connection and ports for the API that you set in `config.txt` file.
 3. (Optional) Optimize Mongo by changing the configuration in the `config/mongo/mongod.conf` file and uncommenting the reference in the `docker-compose.yml` and/or `docker-compose.dev.yml`.
 4. Start up all the services with Docker Compose running `docker compose up -d` to check that It's all working, and read the instructions in the following section to import the genomics databases.